 Workshops for Student Leaders or Staff to Foster Resiliency and Emotional Growth

 From Student Affairs, Peer Educators, or RA’s, give leaders who directly interact with students an empowered understanding of emotional health and well-being.
 As leaders understand the underlying signals to the most common negative feelings, they are better able to support students to make an empowered shift.
 Leaders will also be given tools and guidelines to learn how to support students’ negative feelings from an empowered and resilient perspective, as well as how to address students without unintentionally increasing stress.

 Like all health habits, it’s through continued exposure and practice that supports lasting change.
 Provide your students with the tools to reiterate a new healthy relationship with their negative feelings through online courses they can access 24/7.
 Online training options include: Emotional Empowered On-the-Go, which includes short trainings under 5 minutes on over 50 different negative feelings to shift from disempowerment to empowerment.
 Emotional Empowerment Training, which gives students an education in emotional well-being in order to foster a healthy and empowered relationship with all their feelings.
 30 Day Anxiety-Repair, which teaches how to shift one’s relationship with anxiety from worry and self-doubt to self-trust and inner peace.

 Students gain emotional health skills that support the prevention of unaddressed negative feelings turning into mental health challenges!

-Contact Michelle to discuss how Emotional Empowerment Training can be integrated into your workplace to build an emotionally empowered and resilient workforce!
+Contact Michelle to discuss how Emotional Empowerment Training can be integrated into your workplace or university to build an emotionally empowered and resilient workforce or student body!